 A coastal city of contrasts, Jeddah is home to both an ultramodern industrial centre and a centuries-old historic district.
 As the principal gateway to Mecca and a thriving economic power, Jeddah is one of the most important cities in the Middle East, both in terms of religion and commerce.

-Each year, Jeddah welcomes thousands of Muslims from all over the world every year.
-Many devotees stay long after their Hajj to join the countless foreigners who've moved here for employment opportunities.
-As a result, the Red Sea port city has developed a more cosmopolitan character than most of the Saudi Kingdom.
+Each year, Jeddah welcomes thousands of Muslims from all over the world as they complete their Hajj.
+Many devotees stay long after, joining the countless foreigners who've moved here for employment opportunities in one of the city's many strong industries.